Application Period: January 1 - June 1

 - The owner ceases to use the property as a permanent residence.

-Once a deferred tax bill is no longer the current year bill or one of the most recent three years tax bills, the bill is released and not payable by the taxpayer.
-Multiple owners of a permanent residence must all qualify for the Circuit Breaker before a deferment of taxes will be allowed to any owner.
+Multiple owners of a permanent residence must all qualify for the circuit breaker.
+Only then will a deferment of taxes will be allowed to any owner.

-Income is defined as all other moneys received from every source, other than gifts or inheritances received from a spouse, lineal ancestor, or lineal descendant.
-For married applicants residing with their spouses, the income of both spouses must be included, whether or not the property is in both names.
+For married owners living with their spouses, the income of both spouses must be included.
+This is the case whether or not the property is in both names.